fatalaijon/gorilla-game/README.md

     as the original image.
 ```

-While the banana is moving, in the Banana's `update` method "paste"
+While the banana is moving, in the Banana `update` method "paste"
-the next image from the sequence.
+the next image from the sequence into the banana PhotoImage object.
 This makes the banana appear to spin as it moves.

 ## Dialog Box